kubeedge/sedna/examples/multiedgetracking/tutorial/tutorial.md

 ## Deployment

-Before deploying, check the `multi-edge-tracking-service-fused.yaml` and make sure to set properly the parameters such as nodeSelector, nodeName docker image repository, kafkaSupport etc..
+Before deploying, check the `yaml/multi-edge-tracking-service-manager-fused.yaml` and make sure to set properly the parameters such as nodeSelector, nodeName docker image repository, kafkaSupport etc..

+You can use the `yaml/multi-edge-tracking-service-gpu-manager-fused.yaml` if you want to use the GPU-tuned Docker images for the detectors/trackers.

 For the pods running in the cloud, you need to use **nodeName** instead of nodeSelector.
 This is a limitation that will be addressed in a future version.